config-syncer/config-syncer/docs/reference/kubed.md

 ## kubed

-Kubed by AppsCode - A Kubernetes Cluster Manager Daemon
+Kubed by AppsCode - A Kubernetes Cluster Operator Daemon

 ### Synopsis